Hadleigh, Suffolk: History

-Guthrum, King of the Danes, is said to be buried in the grounds of St Mary's Church in the town.
+Guthrum, Danish King of East Anglia is said to be buried in the grounds of St Mary's Church in the town.
 He was defeated by King Alfred at the Battle of Edington in 878.

 The first documented lord of the manor was ealdorman Byrhtnoth, who was killed at the Battle of Maldon in 991.
 Hadleigh received its market charter in 1252 and had a grammar school by 1275.
 The manor of Hadleigh, along with those of Lawling in Essex and Monks Eleigh in Suffolk, were among those given to the Priory Church of Canterbury Cathedral.
 It made Hadleigh an "archiepiscopal peculiar" – under the direct control of the Archbishop of Canterbury.

 Hadleigh was a moderately-sized town, with a reckoned population of about 1,100 or 1,200 in 1306.
-At that time there were 118 "unfree tenants", who had to pay rent and provide labour services, and 75 "free tenants" who had had fewer obligations and dues.
+At that time, there were 118 "unfree tenants", who had to pay rent and provide labour services, and 75 "free tenants" who had had fewer obligations and dues.
 The manor had 2000 acre.
 The manor was a working farm, with crops and some animals, and had quite an important dairy.
 Hadleigh Hall was the site of the medieval manor house, in 4 acre.

 It has been suggested by Woods (2018) that Wat Tyler and his wife were Hadleigh tenants about 20 years before he was one of the leaders of the 1381 Peasants' Revolt.
 Records show a Wat Tyler taking over a freeholding in Coram Street in 1358–59 and it is possible he worked as a tiler.

 In 1438, administration was passed from manorial control to trustees.
 The market was eventually sold to Babergh District Council in the late 20th century.

 Hadleigh was one of the East Anglian towns that derived its prosperity from its wool and cloth industries.
 It has a 15th-century timber-framed Guildhall and many fine examples of timber and brick listed buildings, some with highly detailed 17th-century plasterwork or "pargeting".
 Most of these buildings can be found in the High Street, Angel Street, Benton Street and George Street.